hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_workspace_hub.html.markdown

 * `location` - (Required) Specifies the supported Azure location where the Machine Learning Workspace Hub should exist.
 Changing this forces a new resource to be created.

-* `application_insights_id` - (Required) The ID of the Application Insights associated with this Machine Learning Workspace Hub.
-Changing this forces a new resource to be created.

 * `key_vault_id` - (Required) The ID of key vault associated with this Machine Learning Workspace Hub.
 Changing this forces a new resource to be created.

 * `storage_account_id` - (Required) The ID of the Storage Account associated with this Machine Learning Workspace Hub.
 Changing this forces a new resource to be created.